Moddable-OpenSource/moddable/documentation/xs/XS Platforms.md

 Further, an XS machine had many ways to find and load modules and programs: from JS files, from stand alone compiled XSB files with or without companion DLL or SO files, and from a linked XSA file with a companion DLL or SO file...
 The XS platform was in charge of providing such options.

-When we started working on micro-controllers, the main inspiration for XS platforms was the adhoc platform abstraction for command line tools, which was the most complex version.
+When we started working on microcontrollers, the main inspiration for XS platforms was the adhoc platform abstraction for command line tools, which was the most complex version.

-Today the XS runtime has been significantly streamlined, especially on micro-controllers.
+Today the XS runtime has been significantly streamlined, especially on microcontrollers.
 XS machines are always cloned from a read-only machine prepared by the XS linker.
 There are only modules, byte coded by the XS compiler.
 Modules are either preloaded or prepared to be loaded and unloaded at runtime.

 Consequently, it is now much simpler to build an XS platform.
 This document describes the necessary interface and implementation files.